 In a single blind experiment, subjects are unable to tell whether they are receiving the test intervention or the usual treatment.
 In a double-blind experiment, neither the subjects nor the persons administering the treatments know which subjects are receiving the test intervention.
-In a triple blind experiment, the subjects, the persons administering the treatments, and the persons evaluating the results are blind.
+In a triple blind experiment, the subjects, the persons administering the treatments, and the persons evaluating the results are all blinded.
 Triple blinding is considered the most objective way to conduct a study, although it is not always possible to achieve.

-- Most Phase III clinical trials have large numbers of patients, usually 100 to 3,000. - These studies are often done in many places across the country (or even around the world) at the same time. - These studies tend to last longer than Phase I and II studies. - Placebos may be used in some Phase III studies, but not usually if there is an available standard of care. - As with other studies, patients in Phase III clinical trials are watched closely for side effects, and treatment is stopped if they become unacceptable.
+- Most Phase III clinical trials have large numbers of patients, usually 100 to 3,000. - These studies are often done in many places across the country (or even around the world) at the same time. - These studies tend to last longer than Phase I and II studies. - Placebos may be used in some Phase III studies when a standard of care is not available. - As with other studies, patients in Phase III clinical trials are watched closely for side effects, and treatment is stopped if these side effects become unacceptable.